Reflections on Advance HE Fellowship

-Since 2018, 130 Navitas staff (and counting) have completed the Navitas Advance HE Fellowship program and been awarded Fellowship.
+Since 2018, 131 Navitas staff (and counting) have completed the Navitas Advance HE Fellowship program and been awarded Fellowship.
 Throughout this experience, Navitas staff have come together from various colleges globally to reflect on their academic journey and prepare their Fellowship application.
 While the process of writing a Fellowship application is a personal and individual experience, joining the program is a chance to meet and network with colleagues from different divisions and countries, often resulting in invaluable collegial support and lifelong friendships.
-In addition to online writing workshops led by Learning and Teaching Services (UPA) and resources provided in the program, the supportive community of practice is also an opportunity for discussions, brainstorming, as well as peer review of draft applications and receiving feedback.
+In addition to online writing workshops led by Learning and Teaching Services (UPA) and resources provided in the program, the supportive community is also an opportunity for discussions, brainstorming, peer review of draft applications and receiving feedback.

 Two recent participants have shared reflections on their personal journey to achieving Fellowship, and the full reflections can be found on the Advance HE website.